revloc02/dndMarkdown/xyzalgothia-young-black-dragon.md

  > ___
  > **Amphibious.** The dragon can breathe air and water.
  >
- > **Special Equipment.** Xyz has a magical troll-claw necklace that gives her regeneration so that she regains 3 hit points at the start of her turn.
-If she takes fire damage, this effect doesn't apply at the start of Xyz's next turn.
+ > **Special Ability.** Xyz can absorb the life essence of a creature by eating its heart within 2 rounds of its death which grants her temporary hit points equal to the slain creature’s hit point maximum.
  >
  > **Legendary Resistance (2/Day).** If the dragon fails a saving throw, it can choose to succeed instead.
  >
  > **Spellcasting.** The dragon is a 3rd-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 15).
-It has the following paladin spells prepared:
+It has the following sorcerer spells prepared:
  >
  > Cantrip: *blade ward*, *minor illusion*, *true strike*, *chill touch*
  >